 If you live in Maine and you're unable to work for medical reasons, you can apply for disability benefits through the Social Security Administration (SSA).

-Once the SSA has determined that you meet all the non-medical requirements for either SSDI or SSI (mostly related to your income and work history), your case will be transferred to Maine's Disability Determination Services (DDS) agency in Augusta.
+You apply for disability benefits by going to your local field office (there are eight in Maine) or, for SSDI, by applying online.
+Once the Social Security field office has determined that you meet all the non-medical requirements for either SSDI or SSI (mostly related to your income and work history), your case will be transferred to Maine's Disability Determination Services (DDS) agency in Augusta.
 DDS will assign your case to a claims examiner who will request your medical records and determine whether you are medically disabled.
 Here is DDS's contact information:

 Department of Health and Human Services

 In Maine, 40% of disability applications are approved by DDS at the initial level, a rate that's higher than the national average.

 If DDS denies your claim at the initial level, you have 60 days to appeal.
 First you request a reconsideration from DDS, where a different examiner will review your claim, and if you are denied a second time, only then can you request a hearing in front of an administrative law judge (ALJ).
 In Maine, 14% of reconsideration reviews results in an approval of benefits.

 Unfortunately, the wait time for a hearing in Maine is long.
 It can take over a year for a hearing date (10 months for those who requested a hearing in 2018).
 The hearings are held at the SSA's Office of Hearings Operations (OHO) in Portland.
 This office is responsible for holding hearings for all residents who apply through the Auburn, Augusta, Bangor, Portland, Presque Island, Rockland, Saco, and Waterville field offices.
 The chance of getting benefits is much higher after a hearing; 56% of applicants who attend an appeal hearing are approved for benefits.

 The contact information for Portland's hearing office is as follows: